ismaelestalayo/uMessenger2.0/README.md

 </p>

 #Changelog:
+####2.4:
+- Added functionality to 'Attach' button (send a file to everyone).
+- Looks to be the final version, now that the next year of university is close.
+(You can still suggest anything or report any bugs).

 ####2.3:
 - Removed necessity to have userList.txt on the server side.
 - Added menus at the top bar.